Clipboard manager: Windows

 ClipBook Viewer is a discontinued utility included in the Windows NT family until the release of Windows Vista.

 Windows versions prior to the Windows 10 October 2018 Update do not offer a copy history feature.
 In these versions a third-party clipboard manager that replaces the default clipboard is required for extended functionality.
 The Windows 10 October 2018 Update introduced a new Cloud Clipboard feature which does offer copy history, as well as the ability to sync this history for access on other devices.

+Notable clipboard managers include: ClipX and Shapeshifter.

 Mac OS X

 Mac OS X also has a host of third-party options for clipboard management.